-Is it bad to crack your back all the time?
-The short answer is yes.
-Treating your back to a crack is not the answer.
+Back cracking might feel good, but it’s safest when left to a professional because popping your own back can lead to pulled muscles or strained tendons.
 If done in moderation, you’re less likely to experience dangerous side effects.
 We’ve all probably cracked our back every now and then, and we’re fine, right?
 However, becoming a habitual back cracker can actually make your joint pain severely worse.

-Chiropractors crack the code below.
-Read on for everything you need to know about this unhealthy habit.
+Read on for everything you need to know about this bad habit.

-You Can Do Healthy Stretches Instead of Cracking Your Back
+What You Should Do Instead of Back Cracking

-“Stretches that promote movement in all directions can help relieve pressure without cracking your back,” advises Brick.
+“Stretches that promote movement in all directions can help relieve pressure without cracking your back,” Brick advises.
 “Yoga positions, such as cobra and child’s pose, both may feel good, as well as a stretch known as the ‘open book.’”

 To do the open book stretch, Brick suggests you lie on your side with your hips and knees bent to 90 degrees.
 Stretch both arms out to one side, so both hands are touching, then turn your upper body to open up your chest while moving your top arm across your body.
 Hold this pose for two to five seconds.
 You can do this 10 to 15 times on each side to really stretch out your back.